zhequ1992/zhequ1992.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Electrical Engineering, University of South Florida, 2018 - 2022 (expected)
+* Ph.D in Electrical Engineering, University of South Florida, 2018 - 2022
   * Advisor: Prof. Zhuo Lu
 * M.S. in Electrical and Computer Engineering, University of Delware, 2015 - 2017
 * B.S. in Automation, Xiamen University, 2010 - 2015